-What does the adoption mean for the Central African Republic?
+What would the adoption mean for the Central African Republic?

-In a statement to Reuters, Obed Namsio, chief of staff of President Faustin-Archange Touadera, insisted that the bill “will improve the conditions of Central African citizens,” calling it “a decisive step toward opening up new opportunities for our country”.
+In a statement to Reuters, Obed Namsio, chief of staff of President Faustin-Archange Touadera, insisted that the law would “improve the conditions of Central African citizens,” calling it “a decisive step toward opening up new opportunities for our country”.

-But many have been baffled by the country’s decision.
+But many were baffled by the country’s decision.
 The CAR is one of the poorest countries on the continent, ranking 188th in the UN’s 2021 Human Development Index ranking, with gross national income per capita of just $993.
 The technological barriers to widespread uptake are immense.

 Only one other country – El Salvador – has made bitcoin legal tender, promising that it would help boost the nation’s economy.
 But despite the launch of an app and inducements to sign up, uptake has been very low.